jinghuazhao/INF/README.md

 join -v2 -22 12 1
 rm 1 2 12
 ```
 A UniProt ID may be associated with multiple chromosomes, e.g., Q6IEY1 with chromosomes 1 and 5.
+WHile [inf1.csv](doc/inf1.csv)
+edits Q4ACW9, [inf2.csv](doc/inf2.csv) is inline with UCSC with respect to P12034 and P30203.

 ## References